luzsociedadco-lgtm/lazostech/README.md

 Reward Distribution
 ```

-This model ensures that governance decisions are not only voted on, but also **executed and verified**.
+This model ensures that governance decisions are **not only voted on but also executed and verified**.

 ---

-# Governance Model
+# Governance Structure

-LazosTech supports a hierarchical governance system.
+LazosTech supports a **multi-level governance model**.

 ## Board Governance

 Responsible for:

-* structural governance decisions
+• protocol-level governance
-* economic parameters
+• economic parameters
-* reward rates
+• reward distribution rates
-* platform upgrades
+• system upgrades
+• governance rules

-Board governance operates as the highest authority in the system.
+Board governance acts as the **highest authority of the platform**.

+---

 ## University Governance

-Responsible for:

-* operational initiatives
+Responsible for operational initiatives such as:

-* campus activities
-* environmental programs
+• campus programs
-* social initiatives
+• environmental initiatives
+• recycling campaigns
+• student participation programs
+• social impact activities

-University governance can propose and execute activities but cannot modify the core economic or structural parameters without board approval.
+Universities can **execute activities but cannot change core economic parameters** without board approval.

+More details in `GOVERNANCE.md`.

 ---

 # Environmental Impact: Recycling Workflow

-LazosTech includes an environmental impact module focused on recycling activities.
+LazosTech includes an environmental module focused on **recycling verification and incentives**.

-Participants can register recycling actions which are verified and rewarded through the platform.
+Participants can submit recycling activities which are verified and rewarded.

 ```
 User recycles material
    ↓
-Recycling record is submitted
+Recycling record submitted
    ↓
-Verification of recycling activity
+Verification process
    ↓
-Reward issued in NUDOS tokens
+Impact validation
+   ↓
+NUDOS token reward
 ```

-This mechanism encourages sustainable behavior and provides transparent tracking of environmental contributions.
+This creates a **transparent system for tracking environmental contributions**.

 ---

 # Token Incentives

-The platform includes a token-based incentive system.
+The platform uses the **NUDOS Token** as its incentive mechanism.

-## NUDOS Token

-NUDOS tokens reward verified participation in governance activities and environmental initiatives.

-Users can earn tokens through:
+Participants can earn tokens for:

-* verified governance tasks
-* recycling contributions
+• governance participation
+• verified recycling activities
-* approved social initiatives
+• approved social initiatives
+• execution of governance tasks

-Tokens can be redeemed for services, benefits, or marketplace transactions within the platform ecosystem.
+Tokens can be used for:

+• ecosystem services
+• marketplace transactions
+• governance participation
+• impact rewards

+More details in `TOKENOMICS.md`.

 ---

 # Architecture

-LazosTech uses a modular smart contract architecture based on the **Diamond Standard (EIP-2535)**.
+LazosTech uses a **modular smart contract architecture based on the Diamond Standard (EIP-2535)**.

-This architecture allows the system to evolve through modular upgrades without redeploying the entire contract system.
+This allows the system to evolve through modular upgrades without redeploying the entire contract system.

-Core components include:
+Core layers include:

-* Diamond Infrastructure
+• Diamond Infrastructure
-* Governance Modules
+• Governance Modules
+• Execution Modules
-* Impact Tracking Modules
+• Impact Verification Modules
-* Incentive and Economy Modules
+• Incentive System
-* Marketplace Modules
+• Marketplace Modules

-More details are available in `ARCHITECTURE.md`.
+More details in `ARCHITECTURE.md`.

 ---